thriveweb/deking-new/content/projects/pool-house-grange-brisbane.md

   additional protection from heat transference is not required.

-  **Landscaping Options**

-  Pergolas / Pool houses are often designed to incorporate surround landscape features such as retaining walls, paving and greenery.
-Privacy screens are often included to create a visually protected environment when in a residential setting.
-Storage boxes, bars and benches are common elements often considered in outdoor entertaining spaces.

   [Contact Decking Decks and Patios](https://www.dekingdecks.com.au/contact/) to discuss all of the material options with you.
 We also offer information around suitability and warranty to ensure a quality outcome you can enjoy.
 accordion:
+  - {}
   - description: >-
       Free standing Timber framed pergola roofs to 2 sides of the swimming pool with privacy screening and bench seating with cushions
     title: Painted pergola with colorbond roofing
+  - description: >-
+      Contact us or Visit our quote calculator for pricing ideas for pool house and pergola projects
+    title: Pricing
+  - description: >-
+      Pergolas / Pool houses are often designed to incorporate surround landscape features such as retaining walls, paving and greenery.
+Privacy screens are often included to create a visually protected environment when in a residential setting.
+Storage boxes, bars and benches are common elements often considered in outdoor entertaining spaces.
+    title: Landscaping Options
 categories:
   - category: Gazebos & Outdoor Rooms
 meta: